Why Do Cats Freak Out When They See Themselves in the Mirror?

 Save on the litter with color-changing tech that helps you better care for your cat.

-While it may seem cruel to elicit this type of reaction in your cat, sciensts have actually long used mirrors to determine if animals, including cats, have self awareness.
+Jokes aside, we know this because of something called mirror self-recognition (MSR) tests.
+American psychologist Gordon G. Gallup Jr. developed the test in 1970opens in new tab to determine if animals, including cats, have self awareness.
 Referred to as the mirror self-recognition (MSR) tests, these assessments explore whether an animal recognizes their own reflection as themselves or as another creature.
-Cats have a zero percent success rate in these MSR tests and typically think their reflection is another cat, an irrelevant stimulus, or something to briefly investigate before ignoring, studies show.

 How much do you spend on your pet per year?